 Despite over three decades of recording and gigging experience, Martin Dale is still an energetic, youthful and entertaining performer, folk singer, songwriter and multi-instrumentalist.
-Playing around 230-250 gigs a year, he’s mostly on the road, performing as a solo folk singer/troubadour/entertainer, as half of the Folk duo Strong Ale, a third of Party Rockers Aliens! and a fifth of Folk Rock outfit Neil Brophy Band, and much more he has also released 2 albums of his own compositions on the Short Fuse label.
+Playing around 230-250 gigs a year, he’s mostly on the road, performing as a solo folk singer/troubadour/entertainer, as half of the Folk duo Strong Ale, a third of Party Rockers Aliens! a quarter of Folk/Americana outfit Fionia Cross and a fifth of Folk Rock outfit Brophy’s Law, and much more…he has also released 2 albums of his own compositions on the Short Fuse label.

 Former front man with Wolverhampton Psychedelic Prog Rockers “Whirly Blues” and Comedy and Chaos Folk Act “Rumpus”, he has steadily worked the live circuits of Northern Europe, spreading his infectious joy and energy, warped humour and lightly whisky soaked voice for the last 30 years.